CFA Level 1 Topics Given The Greatest Importance

 The most important CFA level 1 topics are:

 That is why no effort spared on FRA is lost.
 The better you cope with the topic now, the greater the chances of success in your level 1 exam.
-Plus, it will surely pay off when the challenges of the level 2 exam get real because FRA is second in the level 2 topic weight hierarchy.
+Plus, it will surely pay off when the challenges of the level 2 exam get real because FRA gets the greatest importance in the level 2 topic weight hierarchy (along with 3 different topics).

 The focus of the level 1 exam is on knowledge and comprehension, while for level 2 – it’s application and analysis.
 You can really experience that when studying FRA.